 Why?
 Yellowdig uses a single discussion space for each course to encourage discussion and the building of a learning community over the entire length of a course.
 Adding additional assignment links will create additional columns in your LMS gradebook.
 These additional columns are often really confusing for students, but they will create a cascade of issues with grade passback from Yellowdig to the LMS.
 These additional assignments also create inaccuracies (or the perception of inaccuracies) in learners’ grades depending on how they are set up by instructors.
 These issues with passback then become a source of many of the concerns we hear from both learners and instructors.

-Aside from technical issues, creating highly structured assignments also creates rigid and constrained participation that rarely looks like actual discussions.
-And creating separate boards will fragment any meaningful discussion into buckets that students never reconsider or revisit once their weekly assignment is completed.
+Aside from technical issues, creating highly structured assignments also creates rigid and constrained participation that rarely resembles genuine discussion.
+And creating separate boards will fragment any meaningful discussion into silos that students never reconsider or revisit once their weekly assignment is completed.
 Yellowdig was carefully designed as a single running Feed with a point system that encourages more frequent posts and a more continuous and free-form discussion that looks and feels much more like thoughtful peer-to-peer conversations about course topics.
 Most attempts to fragment discussions or to overly constrain participation with rules about exactly how to post end up producing less ideal outcomes for instructors and learners.